govau/accessibility/README.md

 ## Contributing
 Disagree with any of the tests? great!
 There are several ways to contribute:
 - Log an issue in this repo, click "Issues" and follow the process of adding an issue
-- Send an email to ross.mullen@canaxess.com.au to indicate you disagree and want to alter a test/add a test
+- Send an email to designsystem@dta.gov.au to indicate you disagree and want to alter a test/add a test
-- Send a Twitter DM to [@mrrossmullen](https://twitter.com/mrrossmullen?lang=en) to indicate you disagree and want to alter a test/add a test

 However not every request will be actioned.
 If your request is to add a further test, you will need to justify how the test fails against WCAG, i.e. non-sequential headings are not a WCAG 2.1 failure.